Tighter budgets toughen the margin of error.

 Another is when customers need to revisit job sites.
 “We can put geofencing around known job sites, and when the drivers go there, it will automatically trigger a video or photo of them entering the site,” says Tsao.
 “It will corroborate who was at the site, when, and for how long.”

 Many of the cameras are dual-facing, so one is looking at the driver, while the other is facing the road.
-“Drivers understand the need for accountability and that the camera is there to protect them in case of a collision,” says Tsao.
+“Drivers understand the need for accountability and that the camera is there to protect them in case of a collision,” notes Tsao.
 “The data can be subpoenaed and will hold up in court.”
 Drivers who are doing the right thing have nothing to hide—and are happy their employer is investing in their safety.

 The product sells itself.
 “Once customers see a demo, and what it can do, it’s almost a 70 to 80 percent conversion from the demo to the sale.”